 4 Days in Asheville, North Carolina Itinerary

 For our 4-day Asheville trip, we took a long weekend from Saturday to Tuesday.
-We mostly planned it this way because the Biltmore had cheaper tickets for weekdays when we visited, so we could do the Biltmore on a Monday.
+We mostly planned it this way because the Biltmore has cheaper tickets for weekdays, so we could do the Biltmore on a Monday.
 Keep this in mind when planning your own Asheville itinerary, as you may need to rearrange the order that you do things depending on what days you visit!

 Day 1 in Asheville: Drinks & Ghosts